AnupamMisra/Data-science-projects/Customer_churn/README.md

 `Observations:`

-* Most of the people who churn have low total charges with the carrier
+* Most of the people who churn have low total charges with the carrier.
 * Some people who churn are customers who have high monthly and total charges.
-These are valuable customers whom we would want to retain
+Maybe these are corporate customers who are churn when they are offered a more competitive offer.

 ![Duration](https://i.ibb.co/V9fyTpv/duration.png)

 `Observations:`

-* Maximum customers who churn do so during the early period of their subscription.
-We have to try to reduce early discontinuations of our service
+* Maximum customers churn during the early period of their subscription.

 ![img](https://i.ibb.co/y035fv3/img.png)

 `Observations:`

-* Customers with single phone service and no internet service churn the most
+* Customers with single phone service and no internet service churn the most.
+Maybe these are people who are not very well off.
-* Among customers with internet service, they choose the faster Fibre optic without any protection/security or backup and churn the most
+* Among customers with internet service, they choose the faster Fibre optic without any protection/security or backup and churn the most.
-* Among these customers who have churned, most have never contacted the tech support
+* Among these customers who have churned, most have never contacted the tech support.

-These customers are young tech savvy thrifty customers who supposedly change the subscription as soon as they spot a better offer.
+These customers are probably young tech savvy thrifty customers who change the subscription as soon as they spot a better offer.

 ![img2](https://i.ibb.co/wYgTP67/img2.png)

 `Observations:`

-* Maximum people who churn do not stream movies or TV, i.e. they are not dependent on the subscription for streamed media consumption
+* Maximum people who churn do not stream movies or TV, i.e. they are not dependent on the subscription for streamed media consumption.

 # Data preparation